Released December 11, 2025

 Employment snapshot

-Arkansas’s labor force participation rate remained steady at 58.4 percent in August and ranks 43rd in the nation.
+Arkansas’s labor force participation rate rose to 58.5 percent in September from 58.4 percent and ranks 43rd in the nation.
 In the past 12 months, the labor force participation rate has risen by 0.1 percentage points.

 Arkansas